-• the ther the the the the the the the the the the ISV at or near the bottom of range will be appropriate if e has been an amputation of fingers at the acarpophalangeal joints, but thumb remains, and there is ble person impairment for injury of 32%. • ISV at or near the top of the ge will be appropriate if- (a) there has been amputation of the dominant hand at the wrist; and (b) there is residual severe pain in the stump and ongoing complications, for example, chronic regional pain syndrome or neuroma formation.
+- An ISV at or near the bottom of the range will be appropriate if there has been an amputation of the fingers at the metacarpophalangeal joints, but the thumb remains, and there is whole person impairment for the injury of 32%. - An ISV at or near the top of the range will be appropriate if- - (a) there has been amputation of the dominant hand at the wrist; and

+(b) there is residual severe pain in the stump and ongoing complications, for example, chronic regional pain syndrome or neuroma formation.